 During each iteration, we generate a new variant $X_{\mathcal{A}}^*$ by mutating the original $X_{\mathcal{A}}^*$ (line 13).
-When ADIs are found (line 14), we add the input $X_{\mathcal{A}}^*$ into $\mathcal{O}$.
-In addition, $X_{\mathcal{A}}^*$ is ``interesting'' by successfully reducing the saliency of \mb; we thus add $X_{\mathcal{A}}^*$ to the queue for further mutations (lines 16--17). \A~\ref{alg:fuzzing} will return all uncovered ADIs for users to assess security and attack interface of their VFL systems (line 18).
+When ADIs are found (line 14), we add the input $X_{\mathcal{A}}^*$ into $\mathcal{O}$. $X_{\mathcal{A}}^*$ is ``interesting'' by successfully reducing the saliency of \mb; we thus add $X_{\mathcal{A}}^*$ to the queue for further mutations (lines 16--17). \A~\ref{alg:fuzzing} will return all uncovered ADIs for users to assess security and attack interface of their VFL systems (line 18).

-\textbf{Design \textsc{ReduceSaliency} (Line 16).}~We decide whether input $X_{\mathcal{A}}^*$ of \ma\ is prone to becoming an ADI by assessing its influence on \mb, which can be modeled using the saliency scores of \mb.
+\textbf{Design \textsc{ReduceSaliency} (Line 16).}~We decide whether input $X_{\mathcal{A}}^*$ of \ma\ is prone to becoming an ADI by assessing its influence on \mb, which is modeled using the saliency scores of \mb.
 As previously discussed, we assume that the saliency score is faithfully shared by \mb.
-Software greybox fuzzing tools~\cite{afl} look for inputs that achieve new code coverage.
+Software greybox fuzzing~\cite{afl} looks for inputs that achieve new code coverage.
 Similarly, \textsc{ReduceSaliency} checks whether $X_{\mathcal{A}}^*$ can successfully \textit{decrease} the saliency scores shared by \mb.
-This way, we identify and retain $X_{\mathcal{A}}^*$ to gradually minimize the contribution of \mb.
-Note that saliency scores are computed using \code{\textsc{Saliency\_Est}} presented in \A~\ref{alg:attacking}.
-Each saliency score, a floating number ranging from 0 to 1, is derived from the saliency map's $L^1$ norm.
+This way, we identify and retain $X_{\mathcal{A}}^*$ to gradually minimize \mb's contribution.
+Saliency scores are computed using \code{\textsc{Saliency\_Est}} presented in \A~\ref{alg:attacking}.
+Each saliency score, a float number ranging from 0 to 1, is derived from the saliency map's $l_1$ norm.
 A lower saliency score implies that \mb\ contributes less to joint inference.
 The saliency score is more coarse-grained than the saliency map.
-It might not be inaccurate to assume that saliency scores disclose only limited information regarding inputs of \mb, pragmatically alleviating privacy leakage concerns.
+It may not be inaccurate to assume that saliency scores disclose only limited information regarding inputs of \mb, pragmatically alleviating privacy leakage concerns.

-\textbf{Saliency-Aware Mutation (Line 13).}~We propose a saliency-aware scheme to mutate inputs. \F~\ref{fig:mutation} illustrates the high-level procedure of this scheme using images from MNIST as an example.
+\textbf{Saliency-Aware Mutation (Line 13).}~We propose a saliency-aware scheme to mutate inputs. \F~\ref{fig:mutation} illustrates the mutation procedure using MNIST images as an example.
 As will be introduced in \S~\ref{sec:evaluation}, each MNIST image is vertically partitioned into two pieces in a VFL setting.
 Given a pair of input $X_{\mathcal{A}}^i$ and $X_{\mathcal{B}}^i$ belonging to the same MNIST image $i$, we first compute the saliency map of $X_{\mathcal{A}}^i$ as $Mask^{i}_{\mathcal{A}}$ and the jointly inferred label $l_{target}$ (\F~\hyperref[fig:mutation]{\ref{fig:mutation}(a)}).